-Top with homemade whipped cream or vanilla ice cream!!
+Serve cherry cobbler warm with homemade whipped cream or vanilla ice cream!

 If you make this recipe, please leave a star rating at the bottom of the page!
 This provides helpful feedback to both me and other readers.
 And if you want more delicious, scratch-made recipes you can subscribe to my newsletter and follow along on Instagram, Pinterest, and Facebook!

 Cherry Cobbler with Biscuit Topping